tbg/tbg.github.io/_posts/2017-03-23-consensus-is-hard-gryadka.md

 ---

+**Update (3/28/17): an earlier version of the article simplified the counter-example too much, and left some readers thinking that it wasn't one.
+The exposition has been updated; the [repository](https://github.com/tschottdorf/tschottdorf.github.io/) retains the original.**

 In a [recent post][rystsov-consensus], [@rystsov][rystsov-tw] explored
 alternatives to the distributed consensus seeker's standard choices, [Multi-Paxos][mp] or [Raft][raft], and presented his proof-of-concept